ES

 KNOW YOUR LOVED ONE’S BEHAVIORS

 There are other forms of abuse besides physical abuse.
-Detecting mental or psychological abuse can be difficult, because it doesn’t leave behind any physical signs.
+Detecting mental or psychological abuse can be difficult because it doesn’t leave behind any physical signs.
 The best way to detect mental abuse is to visit your loved one often and know their normal behavioral patterns.
 Any sudden changes, such as withdrawal from favorite social activities, can point to underlying abuse.

 If your loved one is less talkative, appears depressed, expresses feelings of guilt or shame, etc., an employee may be mentally abusing him or her.
 Talk with your loved one and listen to the claims he or she makes.
 Don’t write off reports of abuse as hallucinations due to dementia.
-Take the time to investigate the situation and be certain it isn’t taking place.
+Take the time to investigate the situation and be sure it isn’t taking place.

 SCOPE OUT THE NURSING HOME

 Often, you can see telltale signs of nursing home abuse by scoping out the facility.
-If the building appears unsanitary (for instance, if the staff leaves spills on the floors for long periods), it may be a sign of neglect leading to slip and fall accidents .
+If the building appears unsanitary (for instance, if the staff leaves spills on the floors for long periods), it may be a sign of neglect, leading to slip and fall accidents.
 Look for residents with unexplained injuries, fall victims left without immediate aid, bedsores, or widespread malnutrition.

 HIRE A PHILADELPHIA NURSING HOME ABUSE LAWYER